-Based on these market conditions, in Japan in fiscal 2019, the first fiscal year of our Third Medium-Term Management Plan, we will focus on strategic products such as partitions as well as our service business as measures to establish a firm position in each business field.
+Based on these market conditions, in Japan in fiscal 2020, the final fiscal year of our Third Medium-Term Management Plan, we will focus on strategic products such as partitions as well as our service business as measures to establish a firm position in each business field.
 We will also strive to strengthen our revenue base by securing marginal profit through the enhancement of the gross profit ratio and curbing variable expenses.
 In addition, we will concentrate on boosting compliance awareness and establishing product quality and safety while also reinforcing our supply structure.
 In North America, we will concentrate on expanding the market share of our core businesses and entering peripheral business fields.
 In Europe, we will continue to focus on expanding existing businesses and strive to promote digitization with a view to bolstering operational efficiency.
 Through these measures, we expect performance in fiscal 2019 to continue improving and sales to grow in Japan, the United States and Europe.

 Two Years to Establish the Foundations for Becoming the Top Brand as a Major Global Player